develprr/metamatic-framework/README.md

 ### Say Goodbye to Manual Switch-Cases

-Metamatic has fundamental differences to some well-known state manager frameworks.
-Metamatic directly binds event handlers to corresponding events already in the very moment you define them by calling **handleEvent** or **connectToStore** function.
+Metamatic™ has fundamental differences to some well-known state manager frameworks.
+Metamatic™ directly binds event handlers to corresponding events already in the very moment you define them by calling **handleEvent** or **connectToStore** function.
 When the listener functions inside components are already inherently connected to their data source, you don't need to explicitly write clumpy **switch-case** structures to explain the application what action shall be invoked upon which event.
 Simplistic and clean code prevents the application from turning into buggy bubble gum that is too expensive to maintain.

-Metamatic frees you from the need to manually write switch-case structures since it connects states to their listeners silently using hash tables, taking internally advantage of JavaScript's` associative arrays.
+Metamatic™ frees you from the need to manually write switch-case structures since it connects states to their listeners silently using hash tables, taking internally advantage of JavaScript's` associative arrays.
 With this solution, you don't need to manually connect events to their handlers anymore.

 *[<- Back to contents](#chapters)*

 ### Clean Solution without Provider Clutter

-One major difference to verbose state manager frameworks is that you don't really need to "pre-configure" your app to use Metamatic.
+One major difference to verbose state manager frameworks is that you don't really need to "pre-configure" your app to use Metamatic™.
 You don't need to wrap your application inside obscure "Provider" wrappers and you don't need to "inject stores" and other structures to your classes to enable a state container.
-Any class, component, object or helper function can be connected to Metamatic features at any point of the project without any need to do major refactoring to existing application logic or code structure.
-You can use Metamatic functions on the fly anywhere inside your app, any time.
+Any class, component, object or helper function can be connected to Metamatic™ features at any point of the project without any need to do major refactoring to existing application logic or code structure.
+You can use Metamatic™ functions on the fly anywhere inside your app, any time.
-If your application already uses some other state container framework, you can still introduce Metamatic into your app without removing or changing anything that already exists.
+If your application already uses some other state container framework, you can still introduce Metamatic™ into your app without removing or changing anything that already exists.

 *[<- Back to contents](#chapters)*

 ### Robust State-Based Solution Without Props-Hassle

-A major innovation within the Metamatic Framework is that it eliminates the props vs. states dilemma that most state container frameworks seem to have.
+A major innovation within the Metamatic™ framework is that it eliminates the props vs. states dilemma that most state container frameworks seem to have.
-In Metamatic framework, your components are not directly connected to states inside global stores.
-Instead, Metamatic effectively copies global states into component's local states.
-This gives you more freedom to decide which states you want to keep as component's local states and which ones you want to connect to Metamatic global states.
-In Metamatic, the root states are called **stores**.
+In Metamatic™ framework, your components are not directly connected to states inside global stores.
+Instead, Metamatic™ effectively copies global states into component's local states.
+This gives you more freedom to decide which states you want to keep as component's local states and which ones you want to connect to Metamatic™ global states.
+In Metamatic™, the root states are called **stores**.
 Stores can have nested properties, which are all understood as nested **states**.
 You can connect any component to listen to entire stores as well as just one nested state deep inside a store.

 *[<- Back to contents](#chapters)*